 Return-to-Campus Process for Faculty

-- If you do not need to access campus for a period of time and do not complete a COVID-19 test, you will stop receiving the email notifications.
-In order to reactivate the Daily Health Screening email notifications and reactivate access to campus, you will need to take a COVID-19 test.
+Any faculty who does not complete weekly testing will stop receiving the Daily Health Screening.
+In order to reactivate the Daily Health Screening and reactivate access to campus, you will need to take a COVID-19 test.

 To complete the Daily Health Screening, follow these steps:

-- Look for the health screening in your Chapman email and follow the instructions.
+- Look for the Daily Health Screening in your Chapman email and follow the instructions.
 If you do not see it in your email, please check your Junk and Spam folders.

 - Do not come to campus until you receive a “CLEARED” status via email.